 INACTIVE

-Synthetic Humectant, Emollient & Penetration enhancer.
+TYPE: Synthetic Humectant, Emollient & Penetration enhancer.

 PROS: It helps bind water and hydration to outer layer of skin, helps boost other active ingredients and lightly moisturizes and prevents water loss.